Meowzila/meowbot/README.md

 This bot loads all API keys and token from an external .env file.
 You must create a file in the same directory as the bot.py file named .env.

+FOR WEATHER TO WORK PROPERLY YOU MUST DOWNLOAD city.list.json.gz FROM https://bulk.openweathermap.org/sample/ AND EXTRACT TO THE BOT MAIN DIRECTORY
+The bot uses this file to look up location id's using inputted city, state, country.

 HOW TO RUN THIS BOT

   Download as zip and extract wherever or clone the project